fireshape/fireshape/docs/source/index.rst

 Fireshape relies on the mesh-deformation approach to update the geometry of the domain.
 By specifying the metric of the control space, you can decide whether meshes should be updated using Laplace or elasticity equations.
-In 2D, you can also use the elasticity equation corrected with Cauchy-Riemann terms, which generally leads to very high-quality meshes.

 Where to go from here
 ^^^^^^^^^^^^^^^^^^^^^
 If you are interested in using Fireshape, do not hesitate to get in contact.
-You can do so by sending an email to :bash:`a.paganini@leicester.ac.uk` or to :bash:`wechsung@nyu.edu`.
+You can do so by sending an email to :bash:`a.paganini@leicester.ac.uk`.

 You can find information on how to install Fireshape on the page :ref:`installation`.

 On the page :ref:`example_levelset`, we show how to solve a toy shape optimization problem.

-On the page :ref:`example_L2tracking`, we show how to solve a shape optimization problem constrained to a linear boundary value problem.
+On the page :ref:`example_dido`, we show how to solve a `classic <https://en.m.wikipedia.org/wiki/Dido>`_ shape optimization problem with perimeter constraint.

-On the page :ref:`example_pipe`, we show how to solve a shape optimization problem constrained to a nonlinear boundary value problem and a volume constraint.
+On the page :ref:`example_heat`, we show how to solve a shape optimization problem constrained to a time-dependent linear boundary value problem.

 On the page :ref:`ROL`, we give a very brief introduction to ROL.